DianeD/uno/README.md

 using Newtonsoft.Json;
   ```

 1. Replace the **Message** class with the following code.
-This defines some of the properties of a Message object.
+This defines the properties of a Message object that we'll display in the Notification view.

   ```c#
     // An Outlook mail message.